Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Dark Matter observables and existing constraints

 Using the expressions for the annihilation cross section of the processes $\tilde{\chi} \tilde{\chi} \rightarrow e^- e^+ \gamma$ and $\tilde{\chi} \tilde{\chi} \rightarrow \gamma \gamma$ from the Appendix A of~\cite{Garny:2015wea}, in Fig.~\ref{fig:indirect} we show the current limits imposed by Fermi-LAT~\cite{fermi:2015lka} and HESS~\cite{hess:2018qtu} in the parameter space for the model points that provide the measured relic abundance.
-From the plot we can see that a portion of the parameter space at low DM mass is excluded by the Fermi-LAT limits, even if these constraints are still evaded in the scenario of small mass splitting, i.e $\Delta M \lesssim 1$ GeV, and for $\Delta M \sim 10$ GeV.
-Above $m_{\tilde{\chi}} \sim 100$ GeV however, the entirety of the points are still not probed by the current indirect detection experiments.
+From the plot we can see that a portion of the parameter space at low DM mass is excluded by the Fermi-LAT limits, even if these constraints are still evaded in the scenario of small mass splitting, i.e. $\Delta M \lesssim 1$ GeV, and for $\Delta M \sim 10$ GeV.
+Above $m_{\tilde{\chi}} \sim 100$ GeV, however, the entirety of the points are still not probed by the current indirect detection experiments.
+The sudden change of color for points with $m_{\tilde{\chi}} \lesssim 50$ GeV starting at low mass with $\langle \sigma v \rangle \approx 3\cdot 10^{-30} \, \textrm{cm}^3/s$ is an artifact of the 2D projection of the space of solutions.
+In that region, there are always two space points which return the same $\langle \sigma v \rangle$, one with small $\Delta M$ and one with big $\Delta M$.
+They have different values for the coupling but same value for $m_{\tilde{\chi}}$.
+Since they overlap, we decide to show the points which solve the relic density constraint with a higher mass splitting until only one solution is left.

-It is important to mention that, although cases with $\Delta M <10^{-1}$ GeV are not present in our plot, they provide similar cross sections to the ones in the $10^{-1}<\Delta M <10$ GeV range for $m_{\tilde{\chi}}> 200$ GeV.
-The reason for not showing them is that below $200$ GeV they do not provide the correct relic abundance and above this value they overlap with the rest of the solutions, not allowing us appreciate them in the plot.
-This is easy to understand looking at the left plot of Fig.~\ref{fig:relic}.
+It is important to mention that, in Fig~\ref{fig:indirect}, we limit ourselves to show parameter space points with $\Delta M > 10^{-1} \;\rm GeV$.
+This is motivated by the fact that, as it can be seen in Fig.~\ref{fig:relic}, we find solutions with $\Delta M < 10^{-1} \;\rm GeV$ that satisfy the relic density requirements only above $m_{\tilde{\chi}}> 200$ GeV.
+However, the annihilation cross section $\langle \sigma v \rangle$ is basically insensitive to the value of the mass splitting and therefore they would just hide with the other solutions on the graph.